mhetrerajat/housing-anywhere-assignment/README.md

 # HousingAnywhere Assignment

-Description goes here

-## Tasks
+## Overview

+- API
-- Create an REST API "fetch events" endpoint.
-The "fetch events" endpoint returns the events based on `event_id` or events between time period.
+  - Flask based REST API to fetch events.
+The endpoint supports returning event between certain time period.
-- Add script to insert `events_data.json` in SQL database as raw data
-- Implement an ETL to fetch these events from database periodically and store in properly structured format by preprocessing them.
+  - Stored the `events_data.json` data into a SQLite DB to simplify query filtering with the API.
-- DDL queries to store the retrieved events
+  - `api/schema.sql` has DDL queries to create an events storage table
+- ETL
+  - Implemented a multi-stage ETL pipeline to periodically fetch events using the REST API, clean and preprocess the data before exporting to Analytics DB
+  - `etl/schema.sql` has all the DDL queries required to create tables in Analytics DB
+  - The Analytics DB followed the Kimball Methodology to model the data into fact-dimension tables.
-- Implement sample report to fetch data from analytics database
+  - Implement sample report to fetch data from Analytics DB
+  - ETL pipeline configured using [drake](https://github.com/Factual/drake) (Bonus)

 ## Usage